nmahngar/Taskify/README.md

 ## Requirements

 - macOS 14.0 or later
-- Xcode 15.0 or later
+- Xcode 15.0 or later (for compiling yourself)
 - Swift 5.9 or later

 ## Installation
+(for compiling yourself)

 1. Clone or download this repository
 2. Open `Taskify.xcodeproj` in Xcode